Illaunloughan

 Illaunloughan is a medieval Christian monastery and National Monument located in County Kerry, Ireland.
 The site is located on a tiny island of 0.3 acres (0.1 ha) in Portmagee Channel, a channel separating Valentia Island from the Iveragh Peninsula.

 History

 A monastery was founded here in the late 7th century AD, but had ceased to exist by the 9th century.
 Two saints named Lochan appear in the Martyrology of Tallaght (c.
 AD 800); one could have been the founder, although lochan could also refer to seaweed.
-Illaunloughan may have been a stopping-off point for pilgrims travelling to Skellig Michael, which lies 17 km (9 nm) to the southwest.
+Illaunloughan may have been a stopping-off point for pilgrims travelling to Sceilg Mhichíl, which lies 17 km (9 nm) to the southwest.
 Excavation revealed middens containing the remnants of meat, oats, seabirds and fish.
 Also revealed were earthen oratories and casting of fine metalwork.

 Up to the 20th century Illaunloughan was used as a cillín for the burial of unbaptised infants and as a graveyard by local people.